Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/Web-Ods-Api/Alpine/mssql/README.md

 LOGS_FOLDER=<path to store the log files>
 ODS_VIRTUAL_NAME=<virtual name for the ods endpoint>
 SQLSERVER_ODS_DATASOURCE=<DNS or IP Address of the SQL Server Instance, i.e. sql.somedns.org or 10.1.5.9,1433
+SQLSERVER_ADMIN_DATASOURCE=<DNS or IP Address of the SQL Server Instance that contains the Admin/Security/Master databases, i.e. sql.somedns.org or 10.1.5.9,1433>
 SQLSERVER_USER=<SQL Username with access to SQL Server Ed-Fi databases, edfiadmin>
 SQLSERVER_PASSWORD=<SQL Password for the SQLSERVER_USER with access to SQL Server Ed-Fi databases, password123!>
 ```